 Black Beans – Cooked black beans make the base of this recipe.

-You can either buy a can or cook dried black beans in an instant pot using my easy recipe.
+You can either buy a can of black beans or cook dried black beans in an instant pot using my easy recipe.

-Extra Virgin Olive Oil – Use the best quality extra-virgin olive oil for the best tasting hummus.
+Extra Virgin Olive Oil – Use the best quality extra-virgin olive oil for the best-tasting hummus.
+You can replace it with other oil such as avocado oil, grapeseed oil, etc.

-Tahini – This is one of the most essential ingredients in this hummus.
+Tahini (Sesame Paste) – This is one of the most essential ingredients in this hummus.
 It makes the hummus creamier and gives it a very unique taste.

-You can either make Tahini at home using roasted sesame seeds or use the store-bought one.
+You can either make Tahini at home using roasted sesame seeds or use store-bought ones.

 You can also replace sesame tahini with pumpkin seeds tahini.

-Garlic – Fresh garlic adds a beautiful flavor and taste that is hard to match and is a must in a hummus recipe.
+Garlic – Fresh garlic cloves add a beautiful flavor and taste that is hard to match and is a must in a hummus recipe.

-Others – You will also need lemon juice, salt, red pepper flakes, and roasted cumin powder.
+Others – You will also need lemon juice, salt, red pepper flakes, and roasted cumin powder to make this easy black bean hummus recipe.

 Replace lemon juice with lime juice for a tangier hummus.